awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 1. Using Account A, call `ModifyDBClusterSnapshotAttribute`, specifying **restore** for the `AttributeName` parameter, and the ID for Account B for the `ValuesToAdd` parameter\.

-1. \(If the snapshot is encrypted\) Using Account A, update the key policy for the AWS KMS CMK, first adding the ARN of Account B as a `Principal`, and then allow the `kms:CreateGrant` action\.
+1. \(If the snapshot is encrypted\) Using Account A, update the key policy for the KMS key, first adding the ARN of Account B as a `Principal`, and then allow the `kms:CreateGrant` action\.

-1. \(If the snapshot is encrypted\) Using Account B, choose or create an IAM user and attach an IAM policy to that user that allows it to copy an encrypted DB cluster snapshot using your AWS KMS CMK\.
+1. \(If the snapshot is encrypted\) Using Account B, choose or create an IAM user and attach an IAM policy to that user that allows it to copy an encrypted DB cluster snapshot using your KMS key\.

 1. Using Account B, call `CopyDBClusterSnapshot` and use the `SourceDBClusterSnapshotIdentifier` parameter to specify the ARN of the DB cluster snapshot to be copied, which must include the ID for Account A\.